The People Thang

 Sox: You finally starting to interest me, boy.
 Now how do you suppose we prevent anyone from getting too big in the head?

 Thrash: By paying attention man.
-If someone doing wrong and talking shit, we shout em down or turn away.
+If someone doing wrong and being a shit-talking clown, we shout em down or turn away.
 And if someone doing right and making sense and maybe even seeing a little farther down the road than the rest of us - we still got to pay attention, ask questions, criticize, keep him on his toes and we keep on our toes.
 Cause he may be a genius or he may be crazy, he may be good or he may be evil, or it might just depend on the day, the dice, or the weather in Flatbush.

 Fatback: Sox, I like that.
 I like that a lot.
 I’m gonna start a 'Cademy someday and teach people how to do like what he’s saying.